jacknotman/tersum/README.md

 tersum.js is a lightweight Template Controller Framework built to compliment Vanilla JS, focused on making it easier to create lightweight, resuable, and adaptive components for use in your Web Application.

 In the **Getting Started Guide** we will walk through how the tersum.js framework can be used to create adaptive, fast, developer friendly web applications, with the power and versatility of vastly more complex frameworks.
+Alternatively, scroll to the end of this document for a few more complex examples.

 ## Getting Started Guide